NazarK/mina-ext/README.md

 gem 'mina-ext', github: "NazarK/mina-ext"
 ```

-## Usage

-## Notes
-Database functions work with postgresql only.

-## Requirements
-You ssh public key (id_rsa.pub) supposed to be added as authorized key to production server.
-zip should be installed on production server.

 Add at top of mina config/deploy.rb.

 ```ruby
 require 'mina/ext'
 ```

 ## Profit

 You should have 'mina db:pull' and other commands working.
 It takes names of postgresql databases from database.yml file.